Police records complicate Herschel Walker's recovery story

 By Mungadze's account it wasn't easy.
 In a 2011 Playboy Magazine profile of Walker, Mungadze said he had to call police to his office during one therapy session with Walker and his wife.

 “He threatened to kill her, myself and himself.
-I called 911, and the police came," Mungadze wrote.
+I called 911, and the police came," Mungadze said.
 According to the article, the incident ended with Walker hitting a door and breaking his fist.

 A review of court records and police reports documents a far more turbulent path than portrayed in Walker's book, which was framed as a turnaround story.

-Note: This story was first published on Feb.
-10, 2022.
-It was updated on Feb.
-11, 2022, to make clear that U.S. Senate candidate Herschel Walker’s therapist, Jerry Mungadze, holds a doctorate of philosophy in counselor education.